robert/robert.github.com/_posts/2100-01-01-systems-design.md

 When a new user signs up, we want to send them an email welcoming them to Steveslist and reminding them about the action-consequence relationship I just described.
 When a new listing is added for a stolen TV in San Francisco, we want to notify users who have set up search alerts for TVs in the Bay Area.
 When a card is declined for a subscription, we want to email the responsible user to politely threaten them.
 When a new listing is added, we want to perform some extremely cursory anti-fraud checks.
 When an item is purchased, we want to sent a webhook to its seller.
 And so on.

 Technically, all of these actions could be performed synchronously (rememberer that word?) by the server executing the initiating action.
 However, this is often a bad idea, for two reasons.
 First, the response action (such as emailing all the users who are subscribed for notifications about new stolen TVs) may be very slow.
 Performing the response action synchronously means that if the initiating action was performed by a user then they will have to wait for all the response actions to finish too.
 This might not be the end of the world if the response action is small and quick, like sending a single email.
-But if it's larger - like searching for and notifying all users who might be interested in a new item - then, well, it still won't be the end of the world, but it will be a very bad user experience.
+But if it's larger - like searching for and notifying all users who might be interested in a new item - then, well, it still won't be the end of the world, but it will be a bad user experience.

 To mitigate this problem we have built a "publish-subscribe" or "pubsub" system.
 When a trigger action is performed, the code that performs it "publishes an event" describing the action, such as `NewListingCreated` or `SubscriptionCardDeclined`.
-This event is written to a data store of some description - we could use our main SQL database, or a specialized technology like the popular "Kafka".
+The words "event" and "publish" are quite loosely defined in this context, and don't have a rigorous technical definition.
+An event is just some sort of record of something that happened, and to publish an event just means that you somehow make a note that something happened.
+The details of how you do so depend entirely on the pubsub system in question.
+In a simple system events might be stored in tables in a SQL database, and code would publish events by writing new records to a table.

-Then, if a programmer at Steveslist wants our platform to perform a response action whenever a new event of a particular type is published, they can write a *consumer*.
-This is a piece of code that is notified whenever a new event of a given type is published, and which can use the details of the event (for example, the user whose subscription payment failed) to asynchronously execute whatever actions the programmer wants (for example, sending the user a menacing email).
+If a programmer at Steveslist wants a response action to be performed whenever a new event of a particular type is published, they can write a *consumer*.
+This is a piece of code that "subscribes" to a type of event, and which is executed whenever a new event of that type is published.
+It uses the details of the event (for example, the user whose subscription payment failed) to asynchronously execute whatever actions the programmer wants (for example, sending the user a menacing email).

+Pubsub systems are often managed by a central *message broker*.
+Systems publish events to the broker, and the broker is then responsible for getting the events to any subscribed consumers.
+This can be achieved using either a *push* or a *pull* mechanism.
+Consumers can pull messages from the broker by polling it and repeatedly asking "any new events? any new events?" or they can wait and listen and the broker can push notifications of new events out to them, for example by sending them an HTTP request.

 ```
 1. New user signs|